StackStorm/st2docs/docs/source/rbac.rst

 User
 ~~~~

-A user represents an entity (person / robot) which needs to be authenticated and interacts with
+A user represents an entity (person/system) which needs to be authenticated and interacts with
 |st2| through the API.

 User permissions are represented as a union of permission grants which are assigned to all the user